roman-milk/roman-milk.github.io/brandi-and-kelly.md

+===

- ****** Brandi and Kelly Ch.
-07 ****** byStoryTeller07© Teresa smiled knowing Cindy was thinking the same as her.
+Teresa smiled knowing Cindy was thinking the same as her.
 She heard the thwack of a smack and knew Cindy hurt her hand on Brandi's ass for it wasn't followed up.
 Cindy was still peeved that she hadn't been included in the fun at the store a few weeks ago and was meaning to catch up.

  It sunk in that Brandi hadn't even yelped and by the sound of it, it must have been a real stinger.
 Maybe she was used to rougher treatment.
 She would have to revise her opinion of the mild mannered Kevin.
 It would be interesting to find out what would make her yelp in pain.